Buying Power

 Another area in which the power of an established franchise name can make a big difference is in site and lease negotiation when a new franchisee is first setting up.
 Landlords want big franchise brands to increase the appeal of their investment, but there are plenty of traps for the unwary.

-One franchisor recently told me that a landlord had offered him a contribution of $200,000 towards fit-out costs to take his brand into a new development.
-As Stuart Deeks points out, ‘That would be an enormous incentive – it means that a franchise which would normally cost $250,000 to set up would only cost $50,000, which is attractive for both the franchisor and the franchisee.
+One franchisor told Simon that a landlord had offered him a contribution of $200,000 towards fit-out costs to take his brand into a new development.
+As Stuart Deeks points out, “That would be an enormous incentive – it means that a franchise which would normally cost $250,000 to set up would only cost $50,000, which is attractive for both the franchisor and the franchisee.
 In addition, if the area is growing fast, the franchisor will want to see their brand established before the competition.

-‘But it’s a new development in a new area, so how long will that franchisee take to reach break-even – how long before they’ve burned through the $200,000 while trying to build the business?
-If you are a big corporate, you can afford to take the hit for a while because the losses in that store are being subsidised by other profitable outlets, but as a stand-alone franchisee, you’re reliant on the area taking off fast – and landlords make no promises.’
+“But it’s a new development in a new area, so how long will that franchisee take to reach break-even – how long before they’ve burned through the $200,000 while trying to build the business?
+If you are a big corporate, you can afford to take the hit for a while because the losses in that store are being subsidised by other profitable outlets, but as a stand-alone franchisee, you’re reliant on the area taking off fast – and landlords make no promises.”

 Nonetheless, Stuart found that a popular franchise brand gives you considerable muscle when negotiating on premises, location, fit-out contribution and terms, even with the major mall operators.
-‘Landlords are keen to get franchise brands in because their name will help build foot traffic, whereas an independent is more of a risk so they won’t offer such good terms.
-And the better the brand, the more you can ask for.’
+"Landlords are keen to get franchise brands in because their name will help build foot traffic, whereas an independent is more of a risk so they won’t offer such good terms.
+And the better the brand, the more you can ask for."

 What goes where